Surekha1509/Certifications/README.md

 # Certifications
-Data Science certifications showcasing skills in ML, AI, and data analysis.(WBS Coding)
+Collection of Data Science certifications and credentials showcasing skills in statistics, machine learning, data analysis, and AI technologies.